 WiMAX offers very high spectral efficiency, particularly when using higher-order MIMO solutions.

 WiMAX Forum™ is an industry-led, non-profit corporation formed to promote and certify compatibility and interoperability of broadband wireless products.

-WiMAX Forum Certified™ products will be based upon a single global standard IEEE 802.16 enabling complete interoperability worldwide.
+WiMAX Forum Certified™ products are based on a single global standard IEEE 802.16 enabling complete interoperability worldwide.

 What is Next?

 IEEE 802.16 products are in the final phases of commercial development with initial trial deployments already underway.
 So be ready for a new wireless revolutionary phase.